datacommonsorg/website/tools/summaries/places.md

 # Sample Places

-The sample places in [places.json](places.json) can be generated using this SQL against [BigQuery](https://pantheon.corp.google.com/bigquery?project=datcom-store).
+The sample places in `places.json` can be generated using this SQL against [BigQuery](https://pantheon.corp.google.com/bigquery?project=datcom-store).

+TODO: Group by place type and containment.

 ```sql
 with